clicon/clixon/test/vagrant/README.md

 The current status is as follows
 * freebsd/FreeBSD-12.1-STABLE
-* generic/centos8 - some remaining nginx issue
+* generic/opensuse42
-* generic/opensuse42 - fastcgi is not installed
+* generic/centos8 - one state test fails

 For other vagrant boxes, see [search vagrant boxes](https://vagrantcloud.com/search)